benedictb/tanks/README.md

 (only the server has the ability to start a new match).

 ### A Note on Movement
-As of right now, the tanks will always be able to move right.
+As of right now, the tanks will always be able to move left or right.
 Even if there is a wall blocking its path, it will suddenly jump to the next highest ground.
 We left it this way because the highly interactive (destructive) environment would make for a lot of stuck tanks if we didn't include this movement workaround.